georgecctang/nyc_yellow_cab_data_engineering_project/README.md

 		- Instance Type: m5.xlarge
 		- Number of instances: 3
 3. ETL
-	Run the script ```etl.py``` in the Jupyter Lab attached to the cluster.
+	Run the script ```etl.ipynb``` in the Jupyter Lab attached to the cluster.
 The ETL pipeline consists of the following steps:
 	i.
 Load and modify weather table
 	ii.
 Load and modify trip records table
 	iii.
 Load taxicode, vendor, rate and payment table